Is DOGE Legal?

 Synthesis: The Likely Effect of These Precedents on DOGE

-Taken together, these five cases create a powerful legal barrier against DOGE’s efforts to dismantle government agencies, defund programs, and bypass congressional oversight.
-Courts following these precedents are likely to:
+Taken together, these cases create a legal barrier against DOGE’s efforts to dismantle government agencies, defund programs, and bypass congressional oversight.
+Courts following these precedents could:

 • Block USAID’s closure (Youngstown, Chadha).